Crimes Against Humanity and War Crimes Act (S.C. 2000, c. 24) [Link]

 The technocratic vision isn't confined to progressive elites, in the traditional “left/right” characterization.
 UK Conservative Prime Minister David Cameron and US President Barack Obama both established government "nudge units" in 2010 and 2008 respectively, institutionalizing behavioral economics as state policy.
 Cameron organized seminars with economist Richard Thaler, included Thaler's book "Nudge" in Conservative MPs' reading lists, and championed what he called "libertarian paternalism"—the belief that elite technocrats can subtly engineer citizen behavior "for their own good" without formal coercion.
 But the most explicit rejection of democratic governance comes from the libertarian-right.
 Peter Thiel declared in 2009: "I no longer believe that freedom and democracy are compatible," arguing that "the great task for libertarians is to find an escape from politics in all its forms".

 Thiel's Palantir—which provides surveillance and predictive analytics to immigration enforcement and military intelligence—represents "the soft architecture of control" he champions: privately governed systems operating beyond democratic accountability.
 His intellectual mentor, Curtis Yarvin (writing as Mencius Moldbug), argues that American democracy should be replaced by "accountable monarchy, similar to the governance structure of corporations," where a CEO-sovereign governs efficiently without the "bureaucratic complexity" of democratic process.
 Yarvin's ideas have proven influential among prominent Trump-administration figures including Vice President JD Vance and venture capitalist Marc Andreessen.
 Whether progressive (Carney/Freeland) or libertarian-conservative (Cameron/Thiel/Yarvin), the through-line is identical: democratic participation is structurally inadequate for complex governance, moral sentiments are malleable rather than inherent, and elite coordination through technical systems must supersede popular sovereignty.
-The left builds this architecture through financial regulation and climate frameworks; and the right through surveillance platforms and corporate governance models—but both arrive at post-democratic technocracy, differing only in which elites should program the system.
-Political camps can be cosmetic.
-What matters are Beliefs.
+The left builds this architecture through financial regulation and climate frameworks; and the right through surveillance platforms and corporate governance models—but both arrive at post-democratic technocracy, both operate within curated information environments, and the goals of both camps are, in the final analysis, indistinguishable.
+Indeed, as the world moves closer together through unifying systems and technologies and geography becomes more symbolic, the challenge presented by differing ideological positions becomes a chief concern for the technocrat in a post-truth culture.
+This is why an AI-assisted citizen profiling mechanism is not only plausible, and not only likely, but very much inexorable when observing the research outlined at the 4IR page (here).

-This thinking forms the substrate for citizen profiling frameworks such as the RCMP’s Project Wide Awake, and any other such frameworks that may exist, do exist, and/or will exist, that the general public may not be privy to.
-As compelling as these observations are, the dossier on website is rooted in actual events, and it points to court records currently under sealing orders.
+This thinking forms the substrate for citizen profiling frameworks such as the RCMP’s Project Wide Awake, and any other frameworks that may exist that are unknown to the general public.

 Couldn’t you have just walked away at the beginning?